watchexec/cargo-watch/README.md

 ### I want to compile my build with additional features

-The `--features` flag is recognized and passed to all cargo invocations.

 ```
 $ cargo watch --features foo,bar
 ```

 will run `cargo check --features foo,bar` on every watched change.

-The `--features` will be passed to every supported `cargo` subcommand,
+The `--features` will be passed to every supported `cargo` subcommand.

 ```
-$ cargo watch -x "b" -x "doc" --features foo,bar
+$ cargo watch --features foo,bar -x build -x doc
 ```

 will run both `build` and `doc` with the `foo` and `bar` features.

 ### Something not covered above / I have a feature request